0xSardius/0xSardius/README.md

 ## What I Do
 - **Onchain App Development** — Ideation to launch, specializing in quality onchain MVPs
-- **AI Agent Development** — Custom onchain agents that streamline UX and blockchain interactions
+- **AI Agent Development** — Custom onchain agents that incorporate x402, 8004, A2A and more
-- **Farcaster Miniapps** — End-to-end development for the Farcaster ecosystem
 - **Web3 Consulting** — Technical architecture, strategic planning, and go-to-market
 - **Data-Driven Optimization** — Analytics and performance tuning using onchain data